cedricfoucault/cedricfoucault.github.io/index.markdown

 I am interested in developing mathematical and computational models of cognition, with the aim of understanding the processes by which people solve the problems they face in everyday life, and how these processes are carried out in the brain.
 I study problems such as inference, learning and decision-making, and how they are solved over time in dynamic environments.

 Since March 2024, I am a Junior Research Fellow of the Christ Church College at the University of Oxford.
-I am conducting my research in the Department of Experimental Psychology in collaboration with Laurence Hunt's lab and Matthew Rushworth's lab.
+I am conducting my research in the [Department of Experimental Psychology](https://www.psy.ox.ac.uk/people/cedric-foucault) in collaboration with Laurence Hunt's and Matthew Rushworth's research groups.

 I completed my PhD in cognitive computational neuroscience between September 2020 and December 2023 under the supervision of Florent Meyniel at NeuroSpin (INSERM-CEA), in affiliation with University of Paris-Saclay and Sorbonne University.
 During my PhD, I studied the computational and neural bases of learning and probabilistic inference in the human brain using behaviour, fMRI, Bayesian models and recurrent neural networks.